 1. On your dashboard, go to the right sidebar and select the Add Control option.
 Choose Date Slider from the list that appears.

-2. From there, you’re going to be prompted to set the parameters of your filter.
+2. From there, you’ll be prompted to set the parameters of your filter.

-Adding a measure to your Date Slider is a great way of adding visibility into the time period being analyzed.
-On your dashboard, if you see a spike in your data like we do in this example, you can dig deeper into what’s going on by dragging the Date Sslider around the uptick and looking at the data to see the details and other metrics around it.
+Adding a Measure to your Date Slider is a great way of adding visibility into the time period being analyzed.
+On your dashboard, if you see a spike in your data as we do in this example, you can dig deeper into what’s going on by dragging the Date Slider around the uptick and looking at the data to see the details and other metrics around it.